 Brew kombucha often?
 Then you'll soon be overrun by SCOBYs!
 I was so glad when I discovered that I can save them!
 Learn how to make a SCOBY hotel to have extra SCOBYs, or SCOBYs to share with friends.

-In more ways than one!
+Kombucha is a social beverage, in more ways than one!

 How To Create A Scoby Hotel

-So, to create a scoby hotel…
+To create a SCOBY hotel…

-Cover the jar with 2 coffee filters or a clean cloth, and secure with a rubber band.
+- Cover the jar with 2 coffee filters or a clean cloth, and secure with a rubber band.

 Also, read more from the Traditional Cooking School blog about this nutritious fermented beverage:

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).